chronicleprotocol/documentation/docs/Developers/Guides/whitelistAddress.md

 ---
-sidebar_position: 1
+sidebar_position: 2
 description: Whitelisting yourself on Testnet and getting read access to contracts.
 keywords: [whitelist, testnet, read access]
 ---

-# Getting Read Access to Contracts
+# Getting Read Access to Chronicle Oracles

 Our contracts are read-protected by a whitelist, meaning you won't be able to read them on-chain without your address being added to the whitelist.